ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.9.9_1520, released 27 July 2018
 {: #199_1520}

+The following table shows the changes that are included in the worker node fix pack 1.9.9_1520.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.8_1517">
 <caption>Changes since version 1.9.8_1517</caption>